ably/spaces/docs/usage.md

 * `space.leave()` is called explicitly.
 * The user closes the tab.
 * The user is abruptly disconnected from the internet for longer than 2 minutes.
-  * Note that the time before they are seen has having left the space is configurable using `offlineTimeout`.
+  * Note that the time before they are seen has having left the space is configurable using [`offlineTimeout`](#create-a-space).

 ## Subscribe to location updates

-Subscribe to `locationUpdate` events in order to display where users are within a space, such as which slide number they are currently viewing, or which cell or component they have selected. `locationUpdate` events for a space are sent when a user calls `locations.set()`, which can be configured to fire for whichever UI interactions you'd like.
+Subscribe to `locationUpdate` events in order to display where users are within a space, such as which slide number they are currently viewing, or which cell or component they have selected. `locationUpdate` events are sent when a user calls [`locations.set()`](#set-a-location) to update their location when they change position, or select a new UI element.
 Use the `locations.on()` method to register a listener for `locationUpdates` events.

+Locations are defined by you, so that they are most relevant to the application.
+For example, it could be only the ID of an HTML element, or a map describing a slide number and slide element.

+Note that updates to user locations are also received in [`memberUpdates`](#subscribe-to-member-updates) events.
+This can be useful for managing and reacting to local app state changes, whereas it is often simpler to listen to individual events to update UI elements.

 The following is an example of subscribing to location updates for a space: